scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/writing-content.md

 ## How you do it
 At the point you start writing content, you should be clear on what you are writing and why.

-Your content plan will set the context for your content and you should already have chosen the appropriate content format to best suit the needs of your users.
+Your [content plan](https://resources.mygov.scot/content-standards/content-delivery/creating-content/creating-a-content-plan/) will set the context for your content and you should already have chosen the appropriate [content format](https://resources.mygov.scot/content-standards/content-delivery/content-discovery/content-formats/) to best suit the needs of your users.

 You should also be clear about the roles and responsibilities of those involved.
-This will have be documented in your content strategy.
+This will have be documented in your [content strategy](https://resources.mygov.scot/content-standards/content-strategy/).

 ## When writing content you should:

 * put the most important information up front - don’t make people work hard to find out what your content is about
 * use keywords
 * make it easy to scan - break up content with subheadings and short bulleted lists
-* use accessible language – write using [words users use] about your topic
+* use accessible language – write using [words users use](https://resources.mygov.scot/content-standards/content-delivery/creating-content/keyword-research/) about your topic
 * remember less is more – tell people what they need to know (and no more) in the simplest way possible

 ## Pair writing
-Pair writing is an alternative to the traditional approach of exchanging drafts between a content creator and stakeholders by working collaboratively to create user-centred content.
+Pair writing is an alternative to the traditional approach of exchanging drafts between a content creator and stakeholders by working together to create user-centred content.

 ## Make your content discoverable
 As well as writing accessible content it’s also important to structure and tag your content so that it is easily discoverable in searches, using the right keywords and following appropriate content metadata and tagging processes.

 ## Reviewing
-Once you have a draft piece of content you should submit it for peer review and fact checking.
+Once you have a draft piece of content you should submit it for [peer review and fact checking](https://resources.mygov.scot/content-standards/content-strategy/).

 ## Resources
 * [GDS style guide](https://www.gov.uk/guidance/style-guide)